 The most common question we get from our patients about hearing aids is “Will I be happy with my hearing aids?”
 We understand where they are coming from.
-After all, hearing aids are a serious investment that requires serious consideration.
+After all, hearing aids are an important investment that requires serious consideration.

-At Grosse Point Audiology, we believe that no number of online reviews can give you all the information you need to make an informed purchase.
-The only way to understand which one suitable for you is to use them in real situations in your everyday life.
+At Grosse Pointe Audiology, we believe that no number of online reviews can give you all the information you need to make an informed purchase.
+The only way to understand which aids are suitable for you is to use them in real situations in your everyday life.

 Whether you are with friends or merely at home relaxing and watching television, you need to experience the benefits that hearing aids provide in situations you find yourself in every day.

 That's why we have developed a program for you to test drive hearing aids before you buy.
-We have a variety of hearing aids to satisfy all budgets and hearing loss requirements and will work with you to find one that suits your needs.
+We have a variety of hearing aids to satisfy all budgets and hearing needs and will work with you to find one that suits you.

 Here’s how it works: